 To be admitted to probate, the will must be proved by the oath of a witness to the will or made self-proving at the time of execution by compliance with Florida law or the law of the State where it was executed at the time it was executed.
 If the will was not made self-proving, we look to see if the names of the witnesses are legible and evaluate the ease with which those witnesses may be located after your death.
 If your will is not self-proving and you have no additional changes, we may need to prepare a codicil which identifies your prior will by the date of its execution and the names of the witnesses, have you declare that you adopt the provisions of that will as your will, and have you sign it in the presence of two new subscribing witnesses who sign it as witnesses in your presence and in the presence of each other, and then have you and the witnesses execute a certificate in the presence of a notary to make the will self-proving under Florida law.

 Other changes may be necessary as well.
 For example, if the person you have named as personal representative is not a Florida resident, they can serve only if they are related to you by blood or marriage, and only if they have not been convicted of a felony.
 You may have to change the person you have appointed as personal representative.

+If your estate plan was prepared in another state before you moved to Florida, your documents may need to be updated to comply with Florida law.
 Another thing we look for is whether your will includes a power of sale for real property, including homestead real property.
 If not, a court order will be required for your personal representative to be able to sell the property prior to making distribution to your beneficiaries.